Texas Eclipse Wristbands and Glasses

 Final Thoughts

-The EDM community is one of the most accepting and kind groups that I have ever been a part of, so it’s heartbreaking when that inclusivity (via accessibility) is stripped away.
+The is one of the most accepting and kind groups that I have ever been a part of, so it’s heartbreaking when that inclusivity (via accessibility) is stripped away.
 While the following was but a fraction of comments I came across, and positively not by those that represent the ethos of our EDM culture, I felt they were worth addressing.
 There were some disparaging remarks along the lines of “well maybe you shouldn’t have come if you can’t handle the outdoors; it’s not Texas Eclipse’s responsibility to take care of your needs; you’re just entitled and think the world should cater to you”, and other such phrases that reeked of ableism.
 These statements could not be further from the truth.
 Those of us with disabilities do not desire to be pitied or infantilized, we are not heroes or a story of inspiration, we are everyday people who just want the opportunity to be able to enjoy the same things that able-bodied people can.
 And while I obviously cannot and do not speak for everyone with a disability, I believe this would be considered a true statement by most.
 We just want the chance to participate at an equitable level where possible.

 While the ADA accommodations were atrocious, the ADA staff was the mirror opposite.
 From our experience and many reports, they were extremely caring, helpful, and empathetic, and did everything in their limited power to assist.
 It is impossible to speak highly enough about the dedication and commitment this team showed.
 Unfortunately, they were given insufficient resources and could not fulfill the accommodations that Texas Eclipse stated would be available.
 When we spoke with the ADA staff, they echoed our concerns and seemed genuinely ashamed that they couldn’t provide the level of support that they wanted.
 And as outraged as I was for the position we had been thrust into, I felt for them.
 They didn’t deserve to be placed in this kind of situation any more than we did.
 The ADA staff was the singular shining star in the otherwise bleak ADA experience at Texas Eclipse.